Agreement (linguistics): Alliterative

+Phonological

+Phonological agreement is a form of phonological assimilation in which segments (the smallest identifiable unit in a stream of speech) share one or more phonological features.
+Harmony is a class of phonological agreement, including consonant harmony, vowel harmony, and vowel–consonant harmony.

 By language

 Languages can have no conventional agreement whatsoever, as in Japanese or Malay; barely any, as in English; a small amount, as in spoken French; a moderate amount, as in Greek or Latin; or a large amount, as in Swahili.

 English

 Modern English does not have a particularly large amount of agreement, although it is present.

 Apart from verbs, the main examples are the determiners this and that, which become these and those respectively when the following noun is plural: